rudderlabs/rudderstack-docs/destinations/pipedrive.md

 To know more about the difference between Cloud mode and Device mode in RudderStack, read the [RudderStack connection modes](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
 {% endhint %}

-Once you have confirmed that the platform supports sending events to CleverTap, perform the steps below:
+Once you have confirmed that the platform supports sending events to Pipedrive, perform the steps below:

 * From your [RudderStack dashboard](https://app.rudderstack.com/), add the source and Pipedrive as a destination.